Prostitution in Chile: Legal situation

 The Sanitary Code refers to prostitution in Paragraph II of venereal diseases, which specifically prohibits brothels, but legitimises the existence of prostitution.

-Chilean law requires sex workers to register with the Health Registry of the Ministry of Health (Minsal), and to undergo periodic medical.
+Chilean law requires sex workers to register with the Health Registry of the Ministry of Health (Minsal), and to undergo periodic medical checks.
 The Regulation on sexually transmitted infections and the Minsal's management and treatment guidelines includes specific sections on sex workers.

 Sex workers have reported that law is frequently not enforced and there is corruption within the police.

 Sex trafficking

 Most human trafficking victims are women and minors trafficked internally for sexual exploitation.
 Chilean women and girls respond to false job offers and subsequently are subjected to forced prostitution.
 Victims are also trafficked from the country to Argentina, Peru, Bolivia, the United States, Europe and Asia.
 Foreign women from Dominican Republic, Haiti, Ecuador, Colombia, and Paraguay, in addition to Asian countries such as China, are lured to Chile with fraudulent job offers and subsequently coerced into prostitution.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Chile as a 'Tier 1' country.